zkrising/Tachi/docs/docs/api/routes/users.md

 	functionality is supported.

 	You may pass the integer userID for this user - 1.
-	You may also pass the username - zkldi (This is also case-insensitive, so you could pass ZkLDi).
+	You may also pass the username - zkrising (This is also case-insensitive, so you could pass zkrising).
 	You may also pass the special string - `me` - which will select whatever user you are authenticated as.